elvislau74/e-commerce-back-end/README.md

   ## Installation

   This application requires the user to have Node.js downloaded onto their system.
 It is recommended that the user downloads v16 up to v18 for this application to run properly.
+You can download it from [here](https://nodejs.org/en/blog/release/v16.16.0).

+  Insomnia is required to test all the routes in this application, since there is no front-end to view them in.
+You can download it [here](https://insomnia.rest/download).

   MySQL is also required for this app to run properly.
 Follow this step-by-step [guide](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide) to make sure everything is downloaded smoothly.